ugautambeast/README-Generator/Develop/README.md

 ## Description

 This simple README Generator makes it efficient for a coder to create perfect README files!
 Keeping documentation for your work is very important so other individuals are able to contribute.

 ## Installation

 FIRST MAKE SURE YOU HAVE BOTH NPM AND NODE.JS INSTALLED ON YOUR SYSTEM.

-STEP 1: CREATE A CLONE OF THIS REPO "git@github.com:ugautambeast/README-Generator.git".
+STEP 1: CREATE A CLONE OF THIS REPO "GIT@GITHUB.COM:UGAUTAMBEAST/README-GENERATOR.GIT".

 STEP 2: NAVIGATE TO THE DIRECTORY OF THE CLONED REPO INSIDE OF YOUR TERMINAL.

 STEP 3: RUN "NPM INSTALL" INSIDE OF YOUR TERMINAL.

 STEP 4: RUN "NODE INDEX.JS" TO BEGIN THE README GENERATOR.

-IF YOU HAVE ANY ISSUES, PLEASE CONTACT ME VIA EMAIL UDAYGAUTAM77@GMAIL.COM
+IF YOU HAVE ANY ISSUES, PLEASE CONTACT ME VIA EMAIL: UDAYGAUTAM77@GMAIL.COM

 ## Usage

 Navigate to your project directory inside of your terminal and run the application "node index.js".
-Read carefully, follow directions and the "README.md" file will be created.
+Read carefully, follow directions and the "README.md" will be created.

 ## Contributing

-If you would like to contribute, kindly create a pull-request and I will receive a notification and get right back to you.
+If you would like to contribute, create a pull-request and I will get back to you as soon as I can.

 ## Questions